 The deferred-payment gift annuity involves the current transfer of cash or marketable securities in exchange for which UCS agrees to pay the donor an annuity starting at a future date—usually at the donor's retirement.
 The gift can consist of a single transfer, a series of transfers, or periodic transfers to the plan in high-income years.

-You realize an immediate charitable deduction for the gift portion of each transfer to the deferred gift-annuity plan.
+You realize an immediate charitable deduction for the gift portion of each transfer to establish a deferred gift annuity.
 A portion of each annuity payment, when the payments begin, will be a tax-free return of principal over the life expectancy of the annuitant.
-When appreciated long-term capital-gain securities are transferred, any reportable capital gain is spread out over the donor-annuitant's life expectancy.
+When appreciated long-term capital-gain securities are transferred, any reportable capital gain is spread out over the donor’s life expectancy.

 Gift Range: $10,000 or more

-Example: Mr. and Mrs. Cullen, both 55, wish to supplement their retirement income with deferred-payment gift annuities.
-After consulting with their own financial advisors and a member of our staff, they decide to contribute $10,000 each year for the next ten years to UCS's gift-annuity program.
+Example: A married couple, Michael and Lisa, both 55, wish to supplement their retirement income with deferred-payment gift annuities.
+After consulting with their own financial advisors and a member of our staff, they decide to contribute $25,000 each year for the next ten years to UCS's gift-annuity program.

-The tax and financial benefits of this arrangement to the Cullens are as follows:
+The tax and financial benefits of this arrangement to Michael and Lisa are as follows:

-- Under the deferred-gift arrangement, the Cullens are entitled to a charitable deduction for each annual contribution.
-While the deductions vary from year to year, the total charitable deduction over the ten-year period, based on current IRS mortality and interest assumptions, will be approximately $22,000 (22% of the amount they contribute over the ten-year period).
+- Under the deferred-gift arrangement, Michael and Lisa are entitled to a charitable deduction for each annual contribution.
+While the deductions vary from year to year, the total charitable deduction over the ten-year period—based on current IRS mortality and interest assumptions—will be approximately $78,229 (about 31.2% of the amount they contribute over the ten-year period).

-- At the age of 65, when retirement income becomes important, the Cullens will receive $4,980 each year from their well-planned annuities.
+- Beginning in the year they both attain the age of 65, when retirement income becomes important, Michael and Lisa will receive $13,775 each year from their well-planned annuities.
 In addition, a portion of those payments will be excludable from their taxable income for their life expectancy.